811 State Street, Erie PA

 If you have any questions, please call us at 455-1375, e-mail us at email@example.com or, if you’ve already bought your tickets, come and see us at every concert in the Warner Theatre lobby.
 We love helping people share our passion for music.

-The following are frequently asked questions about going to a performance designed to make your first trip to the Erie Phil a pleasant one!
+The following are frequently asked questions about going to a performance designed to make your trip to the Erie Phil a pleasant one!

 Find your seat!